Missouri vs. Tennessee NCAA Football Odds, Plays and Insights | October 2, 2021

 Tennessee Stats and Trends

+- Thus far this season Tennessee has one win against the spread.

-- The Volunteers have yet to cover the spread this season when underdogs by 3 points or more.
+- The Volunteers have been underdogs by 3 points or more two times this year and have not covered the spread once.

 - Tennessee's games this season have hit the over on two of four set point totals (50%).

-- Tennessee is 1-2 against the spread and 2-1 overall when the team puts up more than 32 points.
+- Tennessee is 1-2 against the spread and 2-1 overall in games when it records more than 32 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.